omrfrkcpr/cookease-app/README.md

 - 🥈 As a user, I want to see a list of recipes matching my search query.
 - 🥉 As a user, I want to be able to click on a recipe to view its details.

-  Task-1 = Implement API integration to fetch recipes based on search queries.
+  Task-1 = Implement API integration to fetch recipes based on search queries.<br>
-  Task-2 = Display search results on the home page.
+  Task-2 = Display search results on the home page.<br>
   Task-3 = Implement functionality to navigate to the recipe details page when a recipe is clicked.

 2️⃣ **Save Favorite Recipes:**